gavindewhirst/taxidispatchdocs/README.md

 When polling we recommend that you poll at an interval no shorter than __5 minutes__.
 Rate-limit measures will be put in place for any partner persistently using shorter intervals.
 If you need to ensure you know about bookings in real-time (i.e. on-demand bookings) then using Webhooks is more appropriate.

 When checking using Polling, please be aware that the AUTH key has a lifetime of 1 hour.

-Working with Webhooks
-You can subscribe to webhooks and get notifications when booking events happen - requests for quotes (RFQ), new bookings, updates and cancellations.
-When these happen we send notifications to the endpoint you give us.

-Booking notifications are described in the /v2/bookings endpoint description.

-Pricing requests are described in the /rates endpoint description.
+# __Working with Webhook Notifications__

 You can subscribe to webhooks from within the Partner Portal administration page.

-# __Working with Webhook Notifications__

 ## __Booking Notifications__
 /v2/bookings describe webhook notifications, an alternative to polling the /bookings endpoints and can be used to trigger an action within your app or platform.
 Using webhooks will mean you get these notifications in real-time and have to make fewer API calls to us.